-Once the address is stored, data can then be either read from, or written to, the ADSP-2189M's on-chip memory.
-Asserting the select line $(\overline{IS})$ and the appropriate read or write line $(\overline{IRD})$ and $\overline{IWR}$ respectively) signals the ADSP-2189M that a particular transaction is required.
+Once the address is stored, data can be read from, or written to, the ADSP-2185M's on-chip memory.
+Asserting the select line (\overline{IS}) and the appropriate read or write line $(\overline{IRD}$ and \overline{IWR} respectively) signals the ADSP-2185M that a particular transaction is required.
 In either case, there is a one-processor-cycle delay for synchronization.
 The memory access consumes one additional processor cycle.

-Once an access has occurred, the latched address is automatically incremented and another access can occur.
+Once an access has occurred, the latched address is automatically incremented, and another access can occur.

 Through the IDMAA register, the DSP can also specify the starting address and data format for DMA operation.
-Asserting the IDMA port select $(\overline{\rm IS})$ and address latch enable (IAL) directs the ADSP-2189M to write the address onto the IAD0-14 bus into the IDMA Control Register.
+Asserting the IDMA port select $\overline{\text{(IS)}}$ and address latch enable (IAL) directs the ADSP-2185M to write the address onto the IAD0-14 bus into the IDMA Control Register.
 If Bit 15 is set to 0, IDMA latches the address.
 If Bit 15 is set to 1, IDMA latches into the OVLAY register.
 This register, shown below, is memory mapped at address DM (0x3FE0).
 Note that the latched address (IDMAA) cannot be read back by the host.
+When Bit 14 in 0x3FE7 is set to 1, timing in Figure 31 applies for short reads.
+When Bit 14 in 0x3FE7 is set to zero, short reads use the timing shown in Figure 32.
+For ADSP-2185M, IDDMOVLAY and IDPMOVLAY bits in IDMA overlay register should be set to zero.